Home > Business > Logistics purchasing > Responsible purchasing: why and how can we make a long-term commitment?

 The label is valid for 3 years.

-Does this impact training needs?
+Does this have an impact on training needs?

 Our expert